12 Best Waterfalls In Washington: Must-See For Nature Enthusiasts

 The mist cloud at Spray Falls gives its name, and it is reached after a brief spur walk.
 Viewers can choose to observe the falls from a distance or up close by cautiously navigating enormous boulders.

-YOU MAY ALSO LIKE: 4 Best Waterfalls In Poconos: An Ultimate Guide
+YOU MAY ALSO LIKE: 6 Best Waterfalls In Great Smoky Mountains: Must-See Waterfall Hikes

 The hike to Spray Falls and back is a doable day trip.
 For a more challenging trek, continue up the trail into Spray Park’s alpine meadows.
 In the height of summer, Spray Park’s wildflower meadows are in full bloom.
 Visitors should allow ample time for their visit to Spray Park, as it requires a significant elevation rise.